ophub/flippy-openwrt-actions/README.md

 ## Output parameter description

 According to the standard of github.com, 3 environment variables are output to facilitate the subsequent use of the compilation step.
+Since github.com has recently modified the settings of the fork repository, the read and write permissions of Workflow are disabled by default, so uploading to `Releases` requires adding `GITHUB_TOKEN` and `GH_TOKEN` to the repository and setting `Workflow read and write permissions`, see the [instructions for details](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/router-config#2-set-the-privacy-variable-github_token).

 | parameter                                | For example                | Description                   |
 |------------------------------------------|----------------------------|-------------------------------|